moznion/neologdish-normalizer-ruby/README.md

 # Neologdish::Normalizer for Ruby

-A Japanese text normalization library for Ruby follows the conventions of [neologd/mecab-ipadic-neologd](https://github.com/neologd/mecab-ipadic-neologd), with some performance optimizations.
+A Japanese text normalization library for Ruby follows the conventions of [neologd/mecab-ipadic-neologd](https://github.com/neologd/mecab-ipadic-neologd), with some performance optimizations, without external dependencies.
 It is designed to preprocess Japanese text before applying NLP techniques.

 The specific rules are documented here: https://github.com/neologd/mecab-ipadic-neologd/wiki/Regexp.ja